drewf24/world-airbnb/writeup/writeup.md

 In part 1, we explored how location influences the price of Airbnb listings.
-A traveler would be looking at affordability in terms of which area of New York he is most interested in visiting.
+A traveler would be looking at affordability in terms of which area of New York he or she is most interested in visiting.
 We found that both Manhattan and Brooklyn dominated the number of listings in the Airbnb scene.
 These are the more popular and frequented parts of NYC by visitors.
-However, in terms of affordability, a traveler would need to decide which neighborhood is cheaper; thus, we calculated that there is a true median difference between these two neighborhoods and listings Manhattan is, on average, $60 more expensive than listings in Brooklyn.
+However, in terms of affordability, a traveler would need to decide which neighborhood is cheaper; thus, we calculated that we are 95% confident that there is a true median difference between these two neighborhoods and listings in Manhattan are, on average, $55 to $65 more expensive than listings in Brooklyn.
 This is significant because tourists who cannot afford a pricier listing will not be able to book a place in Manhattan.
 Perhaps one of the strongest key takeaways in our analyses of price is our linear model.
-A traveler can look at our linear model and see that the median price for the other boroughs in relation in Manhattan is (on average): Brooklyn is
-$85 less; Staten Island is $118 less, Queens is $110 less, and the Bronx is $126.
-With this information, a tourist on a tighter budget may only consider listings in the Bronx and forgo the cost of living closer to Manhattan.
+A traveler can look at our linear model and see that the median price for the other boroughs are in relation to Manhattan.
+Brooklyn is $85 less; Staten Island is $118 less, Queens is $110 less, and the Bronx is $126 less.
+With this information, a tourist on a tighter budget may only consider listings in the Bronx and forgo the cost of renting closer to Manhattan.
 Furthermore, our map (latitude and longitude coordinates) indicates the expensive and less expensive listings in a clear, visual manner and highlights the price differences across boroughs.
-Overall, a tourist equipped with this information, can determine how location influences the price of an Airbnb.
+Overall, a tourist equipped with this information, can make decisions more tailored to their needs and preferences.

 In part 2, we analyzed how the way an Airbnb is described influences availability.
-While a traveler might find listings in his price range, it is not necessary these listings would be available as his specifications may be common among Airbnb renters.
+While a traveler might find listings in his or her price range, it is not necessary these listings would be available as his or her specifications may be common among Airbnb renters.
 Thus, we looked at how the description of Airbnb’s matched with these common specifications; those that did, would be more popular or less available.
 When looking at the name of the listings, our analysis indicated that any words associated with privacy such as “bedroom,” “private,” “apartment,” were among the most popular.
-Private rooms also had the lowest availability, emphasizing this finding.
-For example, private rooms had the lowest availability and thus, those who were looking at this consideration should be more proactive in booking.
-A tourist may also want to know if an experienced host, which we indicate by volume to provide more information about the host.
-With supplemental knowledge regarding location and how a listing is described in relation to price and availability, a tourist may use this information to his or her advantage.
+For example, private rooms had the lowest availability and thus, those who are looking at this consideration should be more proactive in booking.
+A tourist may also want to know if an experienced host, which we indicate by volume, is renting to them.
+With supplemental knowledge regarding location and how a listing is described, a tourist may use this information to his or her advantage.

 ### Overall